Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 Each stream is also uniquely identified by something called an `itag`, which is a numeric code that refers to the encoding preset used internally by YouTube to transform the source media into a given representation.
 In the past, this value was the most reliable way to determine the exact encoding parameters of a particular stream, but the new response has enough metadata to make it redundant.

 Of course, the most interesting part of the entire object is the `url` property.
-This is the URL that you can use to fetch the actual binary stream data, either by sending a simple `GET` request or by opening it in a browser:
+This is the URL that you can use to fetch the actual binary stream data, either by sending a `GET` request or by opening it in a browser:

 ![Stream played in a browser](stream-in-browser.png)

 Note that if you try to open the URL from the JSON snippet I've shown above, you'll get a `403 Forbidden` error.
-That's because YouTube stream URLs are not static, but in fact generated individually for each client and also have a fixed expiration time.
+That's because YouTube stream URLs are not static — they are generated individually for each client and have a fixed expiration time.
 Once you obtain the stream manifest, the URLs inside it are only valid for roughly 6 hours and cannot be accessed from an IP address other than the one that requested them.

-You can confirm this by looking at the `ip` and `expire` query parameters in the URL, which contain the (redacted) client's IP address and the expiration timestamp, respectively.
-While it may be temping, these values cannot be changed manually to lift the restrictions, because their integrity is protected by a special checksum signature parameter called `sig`.
-Trying to change any of the parameters enumerated inside `sparams` without correctly updating the signature will also result in a `403 Forbidden` error.
+You can confirm this by looking at the `ip` and `expire` query parameters in the URL, which contain the client's IP address and the expiration timestamp respectively.
+While it may be temping, these values cannot be changed manually to lift the restrictions, because their integrity is protected by a special checksum parameter called `sig`.
+Trying to change any of the parameters listed inside `sparams` without correctly updating the signature will result in a `403 Forbidden` error as well.

-Nevertheless, the steps outlined so far should be enough to resolve most YouTube videos and download them to your local storage.
-There are a few more things to consider though, but I'll cover that in the next section.
+Nevertheless, the steps outlined so far should be enough to resolve and download streams for most YouTube videos.
+There are a few more things to consider though, which is what I'm going to cover in the following sections.

-## Breaking the limits
+## Bypassing content restrictions

 // Explain how using ANDROID client helps